kicaj29/aws/SecurityAndCompliance/readme.md

     * Rules can include IP addresses, HTTP headers, HTTP body, or URI strings
     * Protects from common attack - SQL injections and XSS (Cross-Site Scripting)
     * Size constraints, geo-match (block countries)
+      * You can use the IP address based match rule to block specific geographies.
+The accuracy of the IP Address to country lookup database varies by Region.
+Based on recent tests, AWS mentions that the overall accuracy for the IP address to country mapping is 99.8%.
-    * Rate-based rules to count occurrences of events - for DDoS protection, for example user cannot do more than 5 requests per second
+    * Rate-based rules to count occurrences of events - **for DDoS protection**, for example user cannot do more than 5 requests per second
 * Cloud Front and Route 53
   * Availability protection using global edge network
   * Combined with AWS shield, provides attack mitigation at the edge